avarf/computer_vision/README.md

 In Visual Studio after creating our new project we should follow these steps:

 * Right click on the project name in the Solution toolbox and Add -> References -> add all the Emgu dll files
+* Add the opencv files to the project: Add -> Existing item -> Emgu-bin-X64
+* Select all the added opencv files and right click  -> Properties -> change "Copy to Output" to always
 * Right click on the project name in the Solution toolbox and Properties -> build -> change CPU to X64